arielhr1987/leira-cron-jobs/README.txt

 == Frequently Asked Questions ==

 = Can I create new cron jobs with this plugin? =
 Not at the moment.
-Leira Cron Jobs allows you to view, edit, run, and delete existing cron jobs, but not create new ones (yet).
+Cron Jobs allows you to view, edit, run, and delete existing cron jobs, but not create new ones (yet).

 = What parts of a cron job can I edit? =
 You can modify the schedule, next run time, and the arguments passed to the cron hook.